jglasspoole/go_rest_api/README.md

 ## Build Setup

-Download this code to any desired directory.
+Download this code to any directory.
 In a terminal, navigate to the selected directory.

 ``` bash